arosnews/arosnews.github.io/_posts/2024-02-04-how-to-cross-compile-aros-hosted-wsl.md

 sudo apt install net-tools uml-utilities
 ```

-On the AROS side, in *Prefs/Network*, select the **tap.device** interface and manually set the IP addresses as in the following screen shot:
+On the AROS side, in *Prefs/Network*, select the **tap.device** interface and manually set the IP addresses as in the following screenshot:

 ![Network configuration](/assets/img/networkhosted.jpg)
 *Network configuration in AROS WSL2 hosted*